mndillon/toki-pona-nanpa-linja-n/README.md

     - it consistently uses **-n** to indicate the end of numerical structures that end with delimiters (tasan/masan/wasan)

-    - it uses less letters to describe digits, this leave more letters for delimiters and also there is less chance of clashing with other vocabulary
+    - it uses less letters to describe digits, this leaves more letters for delimiters and also there is less chance of clashing with other vocabulary

     - its consistent use of **-n** makes it immediately clear when a numeric description ends, no matter how large the number.
 The listener never has to spend mental effort deciding whether the number is complete